langfuse/langfuse/README.md

 - POST/PATCH routes to ingest data
 - GET routes to use data in downstream applications (e.g. embedded analytics)

+## Questions / Feedback

+The maintainers are very active in the Langfuse [Discord](https://langfuse.com/discord) and are happy to answer questions or discuss feedback/ideas regarding the future of the project.

 ## Contributing to Langfuse

 Join the community [on Discord](https://discord.gg/7NXusRtqYU).